Gregory R. Jackson,

 Dr. Gregory Jackson is a specialist in advanced heart failure and transplant cardiology.
 He graduated from the University of Florida with highest honors before receiving his medical degree from the George Washington University School of Medicine and Health Sciences.
 He completed internal medicine residency training at the Cleveland Clinic, then completed his cardiology fellowship at the Medical University of South Carolina where he served as chief fellow.
 Dr. Jackson went on to complete the advanced heart failure and transplantation fellowship at the University of North Carolina-Chapel Hill before returning to MUSC as an assistant professor of medicine in the Division of Cardiology.

 Dr. Jackson is board certified in advanced heart failure and transplant cardiology, cardiovascular disease, echocardiography, and internal medicine.
-He is a Fellow of the American College of Cardiology (FACC), member of the Heart Failure Society of America and International Society of Heart and Lung Transplant; and has been an invited speaker, as well as presented his research, at state and national conferences.
-Dr. Jackson's clinical interests include heart failure, left ventricular assist devices, cardiac transplantation, echocardiography, and cardiac catheterization.
+He is a Fellow of the American College of Cardiology (FACC), Fellow of the Heart Failure Society of America (FHFSA), and member of the International Society of Heart and Lung Transplant.
+He has been an invited speaker, as well as presented his research, at state and national conferences.
+Dr. Jackson's clinical interests include heart failure, left ventricular assist devices, cardiac transplantation, echocardiography, and cardiac catheterization, and his research interests include the intersection of sleep apnea and cardiovascular disease.